jammazwan/jammazwan.100/README.md

 ### What jammazwan.100 is/does:

-Jammazwan 100 gives you 100 starter projects in single workspace, with a set of README instructions on how to complete these projects.
+Jammazwan 100 gives you 100 starter projects in single workspace, with a set of [README Instructions](https://github.com/jammazwan/jammazwan.100/blob/master/jammazwanBatch100.txt) on how to complete these projects.
+Check out [the instructions themselves](https://github.com/jammazwan/jammazwan.100/blob/master/jammazwanBatch100.txt) if this isn't yet making sense to you.

 It will put you through maybe not 100, (there are a few dupes, as it is randomly generated) but almost 100 unique variations of Camel integration projects.
 From JPA to CSX to JMS to .... different combinations of each.